jobcloud/php-kafka-lib/README.md

 } catch (KafkaProducerTransactionAbortException $e) {
     // you need to call $producer->abortTransaction(10000); and try again } catch (KafkaProducerTransactionFatalException $e) {
-    // something went very wrong, you need to retry from beginTransaction }
+    // something went very wrong, re-create your producer, otherwise you could jeopardize the idempotency guarantees }

 // Shutdown producer, flush messages that are in queue.
 Give up after 20s